brianhabana/California_Real_Estate_Analysis/README.md

 Who is your audience?
 Your average Real Estate Investor looking to get into the market with minimal risk.

 What problem to solve?
+Minimizing investment risk in potential real estate investment and maximizing return on investment.

 How will app do that?